Site investigations in full swing

 Where: Around Narromine and Gilgandra.

-Why: To help us understand how likely soil will erode in areas prone to flooding and will be used to determine the design of drainage structures under the railway as well as any mitigation measures required.
+Why: To help us understand how likely soil will erode in areas prone to flooding.
+This information will be used to determine the design of drainage structures under the railway as well as any mitigation measures required.

 What: Cadastral surveys of land parcels directly intersecting the Inland Rail alignment.